Canonical Correlation Forests: Introduction

-\IEEEPARstart{D}{ecision} tree ensemble methods such as random forests \cite{breiman2001random}, extremely randomized trees \cite{geurts2006extremely} and boosted decision trees \cite{friedman2001greedy} are widely employed methods for classification and regression due to their scalability, fast out of sample prediction, and tendency to require little parameter tuning.
-In many cases, they are capable of giving predictive performance close to, or even equalling, state of the art when used in an out-of-the-box fashion.
-The trees used in such models are, however, typically axis-aligned, restricting the ensemble decision surface to be piecewise axis-aligned, even when there is little evidence for this in the data.
-Canonical correlation forests (CCFs) overcome this problem by instead using carefully chosen hyperplane splits, leading to a more powerful classifier that naturally incorporates correlation between the features, as shown in Figure \ref{fig:decisionSurface}.
-In this paper we demonstrate that this innovation regularly leads to a significant increase in accuracy over previous state-of-the-art tree ensemble methods, whilst maintaining speed and black-box applicability.
-Furthermore, we demonstrate that CCFs run without parameter tuning outperform all of the 179 classifiers considered in the recent survey of Fern\'{a}ndez-Delgado et al \cite{fernandez2014we} over a large selection of datasets, including many popular support vector machines and neural nets.
+Decision tree ensemble methods such as random forests (RF) \citep{breiman2001random}, extremely randomized trees \citep{geurts2006extremely}, and boosted decision trees \citep{friedman2001greedy} are widely employed methods for classification and regression due to their scalability, fast out of sample prediction, and tendency to require little parameter tuning.
+In many cases, they give predictive performance close to, or even equalling, state of the art when used in an out-of-the-box fashion \citep{fernandez2014we}, i.e. when parameters are set to default values.
+The individual trees used in such algorithms are, however, typically axis-aligned, restricting the ensemble decision surfaces to be piecewise axis-aligned, even when there is little evidence for this in the data.
+Canonical correlation forests (CCFs) overcome this problem by instead using carefully chosen hyperplane splits, leading to a more powerful classifier (or regressor) that naturally incorporates correlation between the features, an example for which shown in Figure~\ref{fig:decisionSurface}.
+In this paper we demonstrate that this innovation regularly leads to a significant increase in out-of-sample predictive accuracy over previous state-of-the-art tree ensemble methods, whilst maintaining speed and black-box applicability.
+Furthermore, we demonstrate that running CCFs without parameter tuning outperforms all of the 179 classifiers considered in the recent survey of \cite{fernandez2014we} over a large selection of datasets, even when parameter tuning is employed by the competing methods.
+We provide an open source code for CCFs,\footnote{ \url{https://github.com/twgr/ccfs/}} delivering both training and testing in a single short line of code.
+Usage requires no expertise on the part of the user - all results presented in the paper are generated by using the package out-of-the-box, requiring only the data as input.

+The two key factors underlying the performance of decision tree ensembles are the accuracy of the individual trees and the diversity in their predictions \citep{kuncheva2003measures,elghazel2011trading}.
+These often form conflicting aims as methods used for decorrelating tree predictions, such as bagging \citep{breiman1996bagging} or random subspacing \citep{ho1998subspace}, typically rely on randomizing the tree training process, degrading the accuracy of individual trees.
+Not providing enough randomization in the tree training process causes high levels of correlation between tree predictions, diminishing the gains from aggregation and leading to reduced predictive accuracy and potentially overfitting \citep{brown2005diversity}.
+Inserting too much randomness degrades the predictive accuracy of the individual trees, again reducing the performance of the ensemble \citep{sollich1996learning}.